Palantir555/palantir555.github.io/_posts/2020-10-20-learning-to-decap-ics.md

 The ideal way to take pictures under the microscope would be to use a camera designed to fit into the microscope.
-I tried using a cheapish one included with the microscope I bought, but the results were pretty terrible; probably because of lighting completely opaque samples like these is hard and imperfect in a microscope like mine.
+I tried using a cheapish one included with the microscope I bought, but the results were pretty terrible; probably because lighting completely opaque samples like these is hard and imperfect in a microscope like mine.

 Better cameras would definitely yield MUCH better results, but they are not cheap.